ulfschneider/ulf.website/content/posts/accessibility/2020-08-27-indicate-focus.md

 ## How to style the focus indication
 Styling the `outline` is the preferred method to indicate focus as opposed to styling `border` or `background`. `outline` [doesn´t affect the box model](https://css-tricks.com/almanac/properties/o/outline/), while `border` does, which means `outline` will not change the position of adjacent elements and  is therefore better than adjusting the border.
 Also, changing the `background` for focused elements wouldn´t work for images.

-The contrast ratio of the `outline` against the background must be at least 3:1, according to [WCAG 2.1 Non-text Contrast – Level AA](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1&showtechniques=324%2C331#non-text-contrast
+The contrast ratio of the `outline` against the background must be at least 3:1, according to [WCAG 2.1 Non-text Contrast—Level AA](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1&showtechniques=324%2C331#non-text-contrast
 ).
 The contrast of colors can be checked with the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/).
 Ideally the outline should be solid and thick enough to attract attention.

 Here is how I do it: I´m first resetting the style by disabling the outline.